PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``VEHICLES_MAX_DISTANCE``
       Maximum route distance for each vehicle.
-      Route distances are assumed to be unconstrained if this value is not specified.
+      Route distances are assumed to be unconstrained if this value is not present.
       To specify heterogeneous maximum route distances, see :term:`VEHICLES_MAX_DISTANCE_SECTION`.
-      When :term:`VEHICLES_MAX_DISTANCE` and :term:`VEHICLES_MAX_DISTANCE_SECTION` are both provided, the data from :term:`VEHICLES_MAX_DISTANCE_SECTION` is used.

    ``VEHICLES_MAX_DURATION``
       Maximum route duration for each vehicle.
-      Route durations are assumed to be unconstrained if this value is not specified.
+      Route durations are assumed to be unconstrained if this value is not present.
       To specify heterogeneous maximum route durations, see :term:`VEHICLES_MAX_DURATION_SECTION`.
-      When :term:`VEHICLES_MAX_DURATION` and :term:`VEHICLES_MAX_DURATION_SECTION` are both provided, the data from :term:`VEHICLES_MAX_DURATION_SECTION` is used.

 Data sections
 -------------